OWASP/www-project-top-10-for-large-language-model-applications/1_1_vulns/ModelTheft.md

    1. This is particularly true for all common examples as it covers insider risk and threats, but also ultimately controls what the LLM application "*has access to*" and thus could be a mechanism or prevention step to prevent side-channel attacks.
 3. Regularly monitor and audit access logs and activities related to LLM model repositories to detect and respond to any suspicious or unauthorized behavior promptly.
 4. Automate MLOps deployment with governance and tracking and approval workflows to tighten access and deployment controls within the infrastructure.
-5. Implement controls and mitigation strategies to mitigate and|or reduce risk of prompt injection techniques causing side-channel attacks.
+5. Implement controls and mitigation strategies to mitigate and|or reduce the risk of prompt injection techniques causing side-channel attacks.
 6. Rate Limiting of API calls where applicable and|or filters to reduce risk of data exfiltration from the LLM applications, or implement techniques to detect (E.G., DLP) extraction activity from other monitoring systems.
 7. Implement adversarial robustness training to help detect extraction queries and tighten physical security measures.
-8. Implement a watermarking framework into the embedding and detection stages of an LLMs lifecyle.
+8. Implement a watermarking framework into the embedding and detection stages of an LLM's lifecyle.

 **Example Attack Scenarios:**

 1. An attacker exploits a vulnerability in a company's infrastructure to gain unauthorized access to their LLM model repository.
 The attacker proceeds to exfiltrate valuable LLM models and uses them to launch a competing language processing service or extract sensitive information, causing significant financial harm to the original company.
 2. A disgruntled employee leaks model or related artifacts.
-The public exposure of this scenario increases knowledge to attackers for gray box adversarial attacks or alternatively directly steal the available property.
+The public exposure enables attackers to perform gray box adversarial attacks or directly steal the available property.
-3. An attacker queries the API with carefully selected inputs and collects sufficient number of outputs to create a shadow model.
+3. An attacker queries the API with carefully selected inputs and collects a sufficient number of outputs to create a shadow model.
 4. A security control failure is present within the supply-chain and leads to data leaks of proprietary model information.
-5. A malicious attacker bypasses input filtering techniques and preambles of the LLM to perform a side-channel attack and retrieve model information to a remote controlled resource under their control.
+5. A malicious attacker bypasses input filtering techniques and preambles of the LLM to perform a side-channel attack and retrieve model information to a remote-controlled resource under their control.

 **Reference Links:**